Alan-Laredo/dev/README.md

-# dev
+# dotdev
-Shell script to automate starting up a development enviroment
+Shell script to automate starting up a development enviroments